 Social Security Disability Insurance

-If it is determined that you cannot work after your trial period, you can go back to receiving SSDI as normal.
+If it is determined that you cannot work after your trial period because of your disability, you can go back to receiving SSDI as normal.
 If you do choose to go back to work, you will still be able to receive benefits for any month you don’t make over the SGA limit for 36 months.
 If, at any point during the 36 months you decide you can’t work, then you need to call the SSA and they will reinstate your benefits.
-After the 36 month period, the SSA will keep you application on file for five years, so will not have to complete a new application and your reinstatement will be expedited.
+After the 36 month period, the SSA will keep you application on file for five years, so will not have to complete a new disability application and your reinstatement will be expedited.

 Supplementary Security Income